I can say loud and clear that flying a Heli was one of the best experiences of my life.

 Not every helicopter company out there will fulfill your expectations in terms of portraying the experience.
 Some of them will be too short, not at the right time of the day for optimum light (of course around sunrise and sunset times your chances of walking home with great pictures increase a lot!), too crowded or the destinations won’t be interesting enough to you.
 In any case, checking them out beforehand will go a long way and disappointment can be avoided.

-Finally, if you are the only photographer onboard or the flight will be full of them, communicate with the pilot what you aim to shoot.
+Finally, if you are the only photographer on board or the flight will be full of them, communicate with the pilot what you aim to shoot for the best aerial photography results.
 Your headset should allow you to do so during the flight as well but it is better to know everyone is on the same page before taking off.